emilygao12/faleproxy/README.md

 ---

 ## Editing this file for HW8 implementation:

-- Compared this repo’s to the Ncoded Solutions article on automating deployments with Vercel / GitHub Actions.
-- Connected my fork to a free Vercel project.
+- also briefly changed header title to confirm Vercel deployment